iWriteGigs

 B “Avoid sleeping with the head in an elevated position.”

-C “Take the prescribed medication with food.”
+C “Take the prescribed medication on an empty stomach.”

 D “Increase fluid intake up to 2500 mL a day.”